da-hustler/da-hustler/README.md

 ## 🚀 The Mission

 I’m obsessed with understanding just how far we can push this AI frontier.
-From bi-grams to GPT-4 and beyond — we’ve turned language into logic, and I'm here for it.
+From bi-grams to LLM's and beyond — we’ve turned language into logic, and I'm here for it.

 > 💭 _"What's next?"_
 > That question fuels my hustle, every single day.